 If you don't switch to all-season or summer tyres during warm weather, your car will not have optimal handling capabilities for safety – especially if you're forced to make sudden turns.

-Let's imagine a scenario where a driver has to make an emergency maneuver.
+Let's imagine a scenario where a driver has to make an emergency manoeuvre.
 Winter tyres on dry tarmac are too soft.
 The handling won't be as responsive as it should be in a critical situation.
 Also, the stopping distance is extended.

 Also, the stopping distance is extended.
 Testing shows that driving on winter tyres in summer increases the braking distance by at least 10 per cent on dry tarmac and 26 per cent on wet tarmac.